shoharto/shoharto.com/content/about/index.md

   - HTML & (S)CSS
   - React
   - Vue
-  - Node.js
+  - PHP
-  - WordPress
+  - Laravel
 ---

 Hello!
-I'm Brittany, a software engineer based in Boston, MA.
+I'm Shoharto, a software engineer based in Malaysia.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.